How to tell your spouse is cheating – the signs of infidelity

-- They may actually really love that person and, particularly on discovery, fluctuate between ending it and continuing to cheat on you
+- They may actually really love that person and, particularly after being discovered, fluctuate between ending it and continuing to cheat on you.

-- They may or may not have wanted anyone to be hurt
+- They may or may not have wanted anyone to get hurt.

 Signs of a cheating husband or wife at the end of their affair

 You found out – you caught them out, or they finally admitted it – and suddenly: